Talha-Rehan/MailMate/README.md

-# 📧 MailMind
+# 📧 MailMate

 > **Read less.
 Reply smarter.
 Powered by Grok AI.**

-MailMind is a Chrome extension that supercharges your Gmail workflow — it extracts email content, generates an instant AI summary, and drafts a tone-customized reply directly into Gmail's compose box, ready for you to send with one click.
+MailMate is a Chrome extension that supercharges your Gmail workflow — it extracts email content, generates an instant AI summary, and drafts a tone-customized reply directly into Gmail's compose box, ready for you to send with one click.

 ---